paulosjd/pyrasatest/README.md

 **Pyramid SQLAlchemy unit testing utilities**

-A package which provides a set of utilities that enables SQLAlchemy functionality to be mocked in unit tests for an application written in Pyramid or a similar framework.
+A package which provides Python classes that enables SQLAlchemy functionality to be mocked in unit tests for an application written in Pyramid or a similar framework.

-In mocking interactions with the database layer, time and effort expenditure associated with test setup can be reduced.
-By setting explicit return values for ORM queries, control flow is simplified, both in the writing tests and reading them.
-It can also save time in writing tests by avoiding the need to setup params used in such queries, such as in cases of filtering on request parameters.
+These utilities are designed to help in writing unit tests for situations where test setup is overly time-consuming or otherwise problematic.
+This may include the requirement for extensive amounts of request data for which queries filter upon, or for an extensive variety of related records to be created due to complex database schemas etc.

-Note that in using the provided objects, for instance in mocking SQLAlchemy ORM queries through `MockDbSession`, whether queries are written correctly or return results are as expected is left untested.
-Typical use cases for mocking SQLAlchemy queries or models would include situations such as where the rapid generation of unit tests is required but due to complex database schemas or non-nullable foreign keys etc, the creation of required test database records is overly time-consuming.
+In mocking and explicitly setting return values for SQLAlchemy queries, the appreciation of control flow is made easier in many cases.
+Note that in using the provided objects, such as mocking SQLAlchemy ORM queries through `MockDbSession`, whether queries are written correctly or return results are as expected is left untested.

-The package written to assist unit testing of applications which use SQLAlchemy as a database backend, and a framework such as [Pyramid](https://docs.pylonsproject.org/projects/pyramid/en/latest/), in which models have no direct awareness of the database.
-For Pyramid, where database interactions made within view callables are carried out through `request.dbsession`, a mock database session is provided accordingly.
-`MockDbSession` is still otherwise available to import and use in the creation of test objects.

 The source for this project is available [here](https://github.com/paulosjd/pyrasatest).